KurianUthuppu/Python_basics/README.md

-import glob # Helps find pathnames that matches specific patterns import matplotlib.pyplot as plt # Comprehensive library for creating static, animated, and interactive visualizations in Python import numpy as np # Library to perform mathematical and logical operations on arrays
+import glob # Helps find pathnames that matches specific patterns import matplotlib.pyplot as plt # Comprehensive library for creating static, animated, and interactive visualizations in Python import numpy as np # Library to perform mathematical and logical operations on arrays import seaborn as sns # Helps build scatter plot with regression from scipy import stats # Helps calculate the intercept, slope of the linear regression line
 ```
 2. Read requisite files and storing to dataframe
 ```